See any bugs/typos/confusing explanations? Open a GitHub issue. You can also comment below

 The efficiency of regular expression matching makes them very useful.
 This is why operating systems and text editors often restrict their search interface to regular expressions and do not allow searching by specifying an arbitrary function.
 However, this efficiency comes at a cost.
 As we have seen, regular expressions cannot compute every function.
 In fact, there are some very simple (and useful!) functions that they cannot compute.
 Here is one example:

-Let \(\Sigma = \{\langle ,\rangle \}\) and \(\ensuremath{\mathit{MATCHPAREN}}:\Sigma^* \rightarrow \{0,1\}\) be the function that given a string of parentheses, outputs \(1\) if and only if every opening parenthesis is matched by a corresponding closed one.
-Then there is no regular expression over \(\Sigma\) that computes \(\ensuremath{\mathit{MATCHPAREN}}\).
+Let Σ={,}\Sigma = \{\langle ,\rangle \} and MATCHPAREN:Σ{0,1}\ensuremath{\mathit{MATCHPAREN}}:\Sigma^* \rightarrow \{0,1\} be the function that given a string of parentheses, outputs 11 if and only if every opening parenthesis is matched by a corresponding closed one.
+Then there is no regular expression over Σ\Sigma that computes MATCHPAREN\ensuremath{\mathit{MATCHPAREN}}.

 Lemma 6.20 is a consequence of the following result, which is known as the pumping lemma:

-Let \(e\) be a regular expression over some alphabet \(\Sigma\).
-Then there is some number \(n_0\) such that for every \(w\in \Sigma^*\) with \(|w|>n_0\) and \(\Phi_{e}(w)=1\), we can write \(w=xyz\) for strings \(x,y,z \in \Sigma^*\) satisfying the following conditions:
+Let ee be a regular expression over some alphabet Σ\Sigma.
+Then there is some number n0n_0 such that for every wΣw\in \Sigma^* with w>n0|w|>n_0 and Φe(w)=1\Phi_{e}(w)=1, we can write w=xyzw=xyz for strings x,y,zΣx,y,z \in \Sigma^* satisfying the following conditions:

-1. \(|y| \geq 1\).
+1. y1|y| \geq 1.

-2. \(|xy| \leq n_0\).
+2. xyn0|xy| \leq n_0.

-3. \(\Phi_{e}(xy^kz)=1\) for every \(k\in \N\).
+3. Φe(xykz)=1\Phi_{e}(xy^kz)=1 for every kNk\in \N.

 The idea behind the proof is the following.
-Let \(n_0\) be twice the number of symbols that are used in the expression \(e\), then the only way that there is some \(w\) with \(|w|>n_0\) and \(\Phi_{e}(w)=1\) is that \(e\) contains the \(*\) (i.e. star) operator and that there is a non-empty substring \(y\) of \(w\) that was matched by \((e')^*\) for some sub-expression \(e'\) of \(e\).
-We can now repeat \(y\) any number of times and still get a matching string.
+Let n0n_0 be twice the number of symbols that are used in the expression ee, then the only way that there is some ww with w>n0|w|>n_0 and Φe(w)=1\Phi_{e}(w)=1 is that ee contains the * (i.e. star) operator and that there is a non-empty substring yy of ww that was matched by (e)(e')^* for some sub-expression ee' of ee.
+We can now repeat yy any number of times and still get a matching string.
 See also Figure 6.9.

-The pumping lemma is a bit cumbersome to state, but one way to remember it is that it simply says the following: “if a string matching a regular expression is long enough, one of its substrings must be matched using the \(*\) operator”.
+The pumping lemma is a bit cumbersome to state, but one way to remember it is that it simply says the following: “if a string matching a regular expression is long enough, one of its substrings must be matched using the * operator”.

 To prove the lemma formally, we use induction on the length of the expression.
 Like all induction proofs, this will be somewhat lengthy, but at the end of the day it directly follows the intuition above that somewhere we must have used the star operation.
 Reading this proof, and in particular understanding how the formal proof below corresponds to the intuitive idea above, is a very good way to get more comfortable with inductive proofs of this form.

-Our inductive hypothesis is that for an \(n\) length expression, \(n_0=2n\) satisfies the conditions of the lemma.
-The base case is when the expression is a single symbol \(\sigma \in \Sigma\) or that the expression is \(\emptyset\) or \(\ensuremath{\text{\texttt{""}}}\).
-In all these cases the conditions of the lemma are satisfied simply because \(n_0=2\), and there exists no string \(x\) of length larger than \(n_0\) that is matched by the expression.
+Our inductive hypothesis is that for an nn length expression, n0=2nn_0=2n satisfies the conditions of the lemma.
+The base case is when the expression is a single symbol σΣ\sigma \in \Sigma or that the expression is \emptyset or ""\ensuremath{\text{\texttt{""}}}.
+In all these cases the conditions of the lemma are satisfied simply because n0=2n_0=2, and there exists no string xx of length larger than n0n_0 that is matched by the expression.

 We now prove the inductive step.
-Let \(e\) be a regular expression with \(n>1\) symbols.
-We set \(n_0=2n\) and let \(w\in \Sigma^*\) be a string satisfying \(|w|>n_0\).
-Since \(e\) has more than one symbol, it has one of the forms (a) \(e' | e''\), (b), \((e')(e'')\), or (c) \((e')^*\) where in all these cases the subexpressions \(e'\) and \(e''\) have fewer symbols than \(e\) and hence satisfy the induction hypothesis.
+Let ee be a regular expression with n>1n>1 symbols.
+We set n0=2nn_0=2n and let wΣw\in \Sigma^* be a string satisfying w>n0|w|>n_0.
+Since ee has more than one symbol, it has one of the forms (a) eee' | e'', (b), (e)(e)(e')(e''), or (c) (e)(e')^* where in all these cases the subexpressions ee' and ee'' have fewer symbols than ee and hence satisfy the induction hypothesis.

-In the case (a), every string \(w\) matched by \(e\) must be matched by either \(e'\) or \(e''\).
-If \(e'\) matches \(w\) then, since \(|w|>2|e'|\), by the induction hypothesis there exist \(x,y,z\) with \(|y| \geq 1\) and \(|xy| \leq 2|e'| <n_0\) such that \(e'\) (and therefore also \(e=e'|e''\)) matches \(xy^kz\) for every \(k\).
-The same arguments works in the case that \(e''\) matches \(w\).
+In the case (a), every string ww matched by ee must be matched by either ee' or ee''.
+If ee' matches ww then, since w>2e|w|>2|e'|, by the induction hypothesis there exist x,y,zx,y,z with y1|y| \geq 1 and xy2e<n0|xy| \leq 2|e'| <n_0 such that ee' (and therefore also e=eee=e'|e'') matches xykzxy^kz for every kk.
+The same arguments works in the case that ee'' matches ww.

-In the case (b), if \(w\) is matched by \((e')(e'')\) then we can write \(w=w'w''\) where \(e'\) matches \(w'\) and \(e''\) matches \(w''\).
+In the case (b), if ww is matched by (e)(e)(e')(e'') then we can write w=www=w'w'' where ee' matches ww' and ee'' matches ww''.
 We split to subcases.
-If \(|w'|>2|e'|\) then by the induction hypothesis there exist \(x,y,z'\) with \(|y| \geq 1\), \(|xy| \leq 2|e'| < n_0\) such that \(w'=xyz'\) and \(e'\) matches \(xy^kz'\) for every \(k\in \N\).
-This completes the proof since if we set \(z=z'w''\) then we see that \(w=w'w''=xyz\) and \(e=(e')(e'')\) matches \(xy^kz\) for every \(k\in \N\).
-Otherwise, if \(|w'| \leq 2|e'|\) then since \(|w|=|w'|+|w''|>n_0=2(|e'|+|e''|)\), it must be that \(|w''|>2|e''|\).
-Hence by the induction hypothesis there exist \(x',y,z\) such that \(|y| \geq 1\), \(|x'y| \leq 2|e''|\) and \(e''\) matches \(x'y^kz\) for every \(k\in \N\).
-But now if we set \(x=w'x'\) we see that \(|xy| = |w'| + |x'y| \leq 2|e'| + 2|e''| =n_0\) and on the other hand the expression \(e=(e')(e'')\) matches \(xy^kz = w'x'y^kz\) for every \(k\in \N\).
+If w>2e|w'|>2|e'| then by the induction hypothesis there exist x,y,zx,y,z' with y1|y| \geq 1, xy2e<n0|xy| \leq 2|e'| < n_0 such that w=xyzw'=xyz' and ee' matches xykzxy^kz' for every kNk\in \N. This completes the proof since if we set z=zwz=z'w'' then we see that w=ww=xyzw=w'w''=xyz and e=(e)(e)e=(e')(e'') matches xykzxy^kz for every kNk\in \N. Otherwise, if w2e|w'| \leq 2|e'| then since w=w+w>n0=2(e+e)|w|=|w'|+|w''|>n_0=2(|e'|+|e''|), it must be that w>2e|w''|>2|e''|.
+Hence by the induction hypothesis there exist x,y,zx',y,z such that y1|y| \geq 1, xy2e|x'y| \leq 2|e''| and ee'' matches xykzx'y^kz for every kNk\in \N. But now if we set x=wxx=w'x' we see that xy=w+xy2e+2e=n0|xy| = |w'| + |x'y| \leq 2|e'| + 2|e''| =n_0 and on the other hand the expression e=(e)(e)e=(e')(e'') matches xykz=wxykzxy^kz = w'x'y^kz for every kNk\in \N.

-In case (c), if \(w\) is matched by \((e')^*\) then \(w= w_0\cdots w_t\) where for every \(i\in [t]\), \(w_i\) is a nonempty string matched by \(e'\).
-If \(|w_0|>2|e'|\), then we can use the same approach as in the concatenation case above.
-Otherwise, we simply note that if \(x\) is the empty string, \(y=w_0\), and \(z=w_1\cdots w_t\) then \(|xy| \leq n_0\) and \(xy^kz\) is matched by \((e')^*\) for every \(k\in \N\).
+In case (c), if ww is matched by (e)(e')^* then w=w0wtw= w_0\cdots w_t where for every i[t]i\in [t], wiw_i is a nonempty string matched by ee'.
+If w0>2e|w_0|>2|e'|, then we can use the same approach as in the concatenation case above.
+Otherwise, we simply note that if xx is the empty string, y=w0y=w_0, and z=w1wtz=w_1\cdots w_t then xyn0|xy| \leq n_0 and xykzxy^kz is matched by (e)(e')^* for every kNk\in \N.

 Using the pumping lemma, we can easily prove Lemma 6.20 (i.e., the non-regularity of the “matching parenthesis” function):

-Suppose, towards the sake of contradiction, that there is an expression \(e\) such that \(\Phi_{e}= \ensuremath{\mathit{MATCHPAREN}}\).
-Let \(n_0\) be the number obtained from Theorem 6.21 and let \(w =\langle^{n_0}\rangle^{n_0}\) (i.e., \(n_0\) left parenthesis followed by \(n_0\) right parenthesis).
-Then we see that if we write \(w=xyz\) as in Theorem 6.21, the condition \(|xy| \leq n_0\) implies that \(y\) consists solely of left parenthesis.
-Hence the string \(xy^2z\) will contain more left parenthesis than right parenthesis.
-Hence \(\ensuremath{\mathit{MATCHPAREN}}(xy^2z)=0\) but by the pumping lemma \(\Phi_{e}(xy^2z)=1\), contradicting our assumption that \(\Phi_{e}=\ensuremath{\mathit{MATCHPAREN}}\).
+Suppose, towards the sake of contradiction, that there is an expression ee such that Φe=MATCHPAREN\Phi_{e}= \ensuremath{\mathit{MATCHPAREN}}.
+Let n0n_0 be the number obtained from Theorem 6.21 and let w=n0n0w =\langle^{n_0}\rangle^{n_0} (i.e., n0n_0 left parenthesis followed by n0n_0 right parenthesis).
+Then we see that if we write w=xyzw=xyz as in Theorem 6.21, the condition xyn0|xy| \leq n_0 implies that yy consists solely of left parenthesis.
+Hence the string xy2zxy^2z will contain more left parenthesis than right parenthesis.
+Hence MATCHPAREN(xy2z)=0\ensuremath{\mathit{MATCHPAREN}}(xy^2z)=0 but by the pumping lemma Φe(xy2z)=1\Phi_{e}(xy^2z)=1, contradicting our assumption that Φe=MATCHPAREN\Phi_{e}=\ensuremath{\mathit{MATCHPAREN}}.

-Prove that the following function over the alphabet \(\{0,1,; \}\) is not regular: \(\ensuremath{\mathit{PAL}}(w)=1\) if and only if \(w = u;u^R\) where \(u \in \{0,1\}^*\) and \(u^R\) denotes \(u\) “reversed”: the string \(u_{|u|-1}\cdots u_0\).
-(The Palindrome function is most often defined without an explicit separator character \(;\), but the version with such a separator is a bit cleaner, and so we use it here.
+Prove that the following function over the alphabet {0,1,;}\{0,1,; \} is not regular: PAL(w)=1\ensuremath{\mathit{PAL}}(w)=1 if and only if w=u;uRw = u;u^R where u{0,1}u \in \{0,1\}^* and uRu^R denotes uu “reversed”: the string uu1u0u_{|u|-1}\cdots u_0.
+(The Palindrome function is most often defined without an explicit separator character ;;, but the version with such a separator is a bit cleaner, and so we use it here.
 This does not make much difference, as one can easily encode the separator as a special binary string instead.)

 We use the pumping lemma.
-Suppose toward the sake of contradiction that there is a regular expression \(e\) computing \(\ensuremath{\mathit{PAL}}\), and let \(n_0\) be the number obtained by the pumping lemma (Theorem 6.21).
-Consider the string \(w = 0^{n_0};0^{n_0}\).
-Since the reverse of the all zero string is the all zero string, \(\ensuremath{\mathit{PAL}}(w)=1\).
-Now, by the pumping lemma, if \(\ensuremath{\mathit{PAL}}\) is computed by \(e\), then we can write \(w=xyz\) such that \(|xy| \leq n_0\), \(|y|\geq 1\) and \(\ensuremath{\mathit{PAL}}(xy^kz)=1\) for every \(k\in \N\).
-In particular, it must hold that \(\ensuremath{\mathit{PAL}}(xz)=1\), but this is a contradiction, since \(xz=0^{n_0-|y|};0^{n_0}\) and so its two parts are not of the same length and in particular are not the reverse of one another.
+Suppose toward the sake of contradiction that there is a regular expression ee computing PAL\ensuremath{\mathit{PAL}}, and let n0n_0 be the number obtained by the pumping lemma (Theorem 6.21).
+Consider the string w=0n0;0n0w = 0^{n_0};0^{n_0}.
+Since the reverse of the all zero string is the all zero string, PAL(w)=1\ensuremath{\mathit{PAL}}(w)=1.
+Now, by the pumping lemma, if PAL\ensuremath{\mathit{PAL}} is computed by ee, then we can write w=xyzw=xyz such that xyn0|xy| \leq n_0, y1|y|\geq 1 and PAL(xykz)=1\ensuremath{\mathit{PAL}}(xy^kz)=1 for every kNk\in \N. In particular, it must hold that PAL(xz)=1\ensuremath{\mathit{PAL}}(xz)=1, but this is a contradiction, since xz=0n0y;0n0xz=0^{n_0-|y|};0^{n_0} and so its two parts are not of the same length and in particular are not the reverse of one another.

-For yet another example of a pumping-lemma based proof, see Figure 6.10 which illustrates a cartoon of the proof of the non-regularity of the function \(F:\{0,1\}^* \rightarrow \{0,1\}\) which is defined as \(F(x)=1\) iff \(x=0^n1^n\) for some \(n\in \N\) (i.e., \(x\) consists of a string of consecutive zeroes, followed by a string of consecutive ones of the same length).
+For yet another example of a pumping-lemma based proof, see Figure 6.10 which illustrates a cartoon of the proof of the non-regularity of the function F:{0,1}{0,1}F:\{0,1\}^* \rightarrow \{0,1\} which is defined as F(x)=1F(x)=1 iff x=0n1nx=0^n1^n for some nNn\in \N (i.e., xx consists of a string of consecutive zeroes, followed by a string of consecutive ones of the same length).

 Answering semantic questions about regular expressions

 Regular expressions have applications beyond search.
 For example, regular expressions are often used to define tokens (such as what is a valid variable identifier, or keyword) in the design of parsers, compilers and interpreters for programming languages.
 Regular expressions have other applications too: for example, in recent years, the world of networking moved from fixed topologies to “software defined networks”.
 Such networks are routed by programmable switches that can implement policies such as “if packet is secured by SSL then forward it to A, otherwise forward it to B”.
 To represent such policies we need a language that is on one hand sufficiently expressive to capture the policies we want to implement, but on the other hand sufficiently restrictive so that we can quickly execute them at network speed and also be able to answer questions such as “can C see the packets moved from A to B?”.
 The NetKAT network programming language uses a variant of regular expressions to achieve precisely that.
-For this application, it is important that we are not merely able to answer whether an expression \(e\) matches a string \(x\) but also answer semantic questions about regular expressions such as “do expressions \(e\) and \(e'\) compute the same function?” and “does there exist a string \(x\) that is matched by the expression \(e\)?”.
+For this application, it is important that we are not merely able to answer whether an expression ee matches a string xx but also answer semantic questions about regular expressions such as “do expressions ee and ee' compute the same function?” and “does there exist a string xx that is matched by the expression ee?”.
 The following theorem shows that we can answer the latter question:

-• If \(e\) has the form \(\sigma\) or \(\ensuremath{\text{\texttt{""}}}\) then it is not empty.
+• If ee has the form σ\sigma or ""\ensuremath{\text{\texttt{""}}} then it is not empty.

-• If \(e\) is not empty then \(e|e'\) is not empty for every \(e'\).
+• If ee is not empty then eee|e' is not empty for every ee'.

-• If \(e\) is not empty then \(e^*\) is not empty.
+• If ee is not empty then ee^* is not empty.

-• If \(e\) and \(e'\) are both not empty then \(e\; e'\) is not empty.
+• If ee and ee' are both not empty then e ee\; e' is not empty.

-• \(\emptyset\) is empty.
+• \emptyset is empty.

 Using these rules, it is straightforward to come up with a recursive algorithm to determine emptiness.

-Let \(\ensuremath{\mathit{REGEQ}}:\{0,1\}^* \rightarrow \{0,1\}\) be the function that on input (a string representing) a pair of regular expressions \(e,e'\), \(\ensuremath{\mathit{REGEQ}}(e,e')=1\) if and only if \(\Phi_{e} = \Phi_{e'}\).
-Then there is an algorithm that computes \(\ensuremath{\mathit{REGEQ}}\).
+Let REGEQ:{0,1}{0,1}\ensuremath{\mathit{REGEQ}}:\{0,1\}^* \rightarrow \{0,1\} be the function that on input (a string representing) a pair of regular expressions e,ee,e', REGEQ(e,e)=1\ensuremath{\mathit{REGEQ}}(e,e')=1 if and only if Φe=Φe\Phi_{e} = \Phi_{e'}.
+Then there is an algorithm that computes REGEQ\ensuremath{\mathit{REGEQ}}.

-The idea is to show that given a pair of regular expressions \(e\) and \(e'\) we can find an expression \(e''\) such that \(\Phi_{e''}(x)=1\) if and only if \(\Phi_e(x) \neq \Phi_{e'} (x)\).
-Therefore \(\Phi_{e''}\) is the constant zero function if and only if \(e\) and \(e'\) are equivalent, and thus we can test for emptiness of \(e''\) to determine equivalence of \(e\) and \(e'\).
+The idea is to show that given a pair of regular expressions ee and ee' we can find an expression ee'' such that Φe(x)=1\Phi_{e''}(x)=1 if and only if Φe(x)Φe(x)\Phi_e(x) \neq \Phi_{e'} (x).
+Therefore Φe\Phi_{e''} is the constant zero function if and only if ee and ee' are equivalent, and thus we can test for emptiness of ee'' to determine equivalence of ee and ee'.

 We will prove Theorem 6.24 from Theorem 6.23.
-(The two theorems are in fact equivalent: it is easy to prove Theorem 6.23 from Theorem 6.24, since checking for emptiness is the same as checking equivalence with the expression \(\emptyset\).)
-Given two regular expressions \(e\) and \(e'\), we will compute an expression \(e''\) such that \(\Phi_{e''}(x) =1\) if and only if \(\Phi_e(x) \neq \Phi_{e'}(x)\).
-One can see that \(e\) is equivalent to \(e'\) if and only if \(e''\) is empty.
+(The two theorems are in fact equivalent: it is easy to prove Theorem 6.23 from Theorem 6.24, since checking for emptiness is the same as checking equivalence with the expression \emptyset.)
+Given two regular expressions ee and ee', we will compute an expression ee'' such that Φe(x)=1\Phi_{e''}(x) =1 if and only if Φe(x)Φe(x)\Phi_e(x) \neq \Phi_{e'}(x).
+One can see that ee is equivalent to ee' if and only if ee'' is empty.

-We start with the observation that for every bit \(a,b \in \{0,1\}\), \(a \neq b\) if and only if
+We start with the observation that for every bit a,b{0,1}a,b \in \{0,1\}, aba \neq b if and only if

-\[ (a \wedge \overline{b}) \; \vee \; (\overline{a} \wedge b) \;. \]
+(ab) (ab) . (a \wedge \overline{b}) \; \vee \; (\overline{a} \wedge b) \;.

-Hence we need to construct \(e''\) such that for every \(x\),
+Hence we need to construct ee'' such that for every xx,

-\[ \Phi_{e''}(x) = (\Phi_{e}(x) \wedge \overline{\Phi_{e'}(x)}) \; \vee \; (\overline{\Phi_{e}(x)} \wedge \Phi_{e'}(x)) \;. \;\;(6.3) \]
+Φe(x)=(Φe(x)Φe(x)) (Φe(x)Φe(x)) .
+(6.3) \Phi_{e''}(x) = (\Phi_{e}(x) \wedge \overline{\Phi_{e'}(x)}) \; \vee \; (\overline{\Phi_{e}(x)} \wedge \Phi_{e'}(x)) \;. \;\;(6.3)

-To construct the expression \(e''\), we will show how given any pair of expressions \(e\) and \(e'\), we can construct expressions \(e\wedge e'\) and \(\overline{e}\) that compute the functions \(\Phi_{e} \wedge \Phi_{e'}\) and \(\overline{\Phi_{e}}\) respectively.
-(Computing the expression for \(e \vee e'\) is straightforward using the \(|\) operation of regular expressions.)
+To construct the expression ee'', we will show how given any pair of expressions ee and ee', we can construct expressions eee\wedge e' and e\overline{e} that compute the functions ΦeΦe\Phi_{e} \wedge \Phi_{e'} and Φe\overline{\Phi_{e}} respectively.
+(Computing the expression for eee \vee e' is straightforward using the | operation of regular expressions.)

-Specifically, by Lemma 6.18, regular functions are closed under negation, which means that for every regular expression \(e\), there is an expression \(\overline{e}\) such that \(\Phi_{\overline{e}}(x) = 1 - \Phi_{e}(x)\) for every \(x\in \{0,1\}^*\).
-Now, for every two expressions \(e\) and \(e'\), the expression
+Specifically, by Lemma 6.18, regular functions are closed under negation, which means that for every regular expression ee, there is an expression e\overline{e} such that Φe(x)=1Φe(x)\Phi_{\overline{e}}(x) = 1 - \Phi_{e}(x) for every x{0,1}x\in \{0,1\}^*.
+Now, for every two expressions ee and ee', the expression

-\[ e \wedge e' = \overline{(\overline{e} | \overline{e'})} \]
+ee=(ee) e \wedge e' = \overline{(\overline{e} | \overline{e'})}

-• We model computational tasks on arbitrarily large inputs using infinite functions \(F:\{0,1\}^* \rightarrow \{0,1\}^*\).
+• We model computational tasks on arbitrarily large inputs using infinite functions F:{0,1}{0,1}F:\{0,1\}^* \rightarrow \{0,1\}^*.

 • Such functions take an arbitrarily long (but still finite!) string as input, and cannot be described by a finite table of inputs and outputs.